Become a Speaker

 Speakers need to allow up to 2 hours to complete HIV Essentials which must be completed before the 4-day residential workshop.
 NB.
 If you have already completed this course – FANTASTIC – you are not required to repeat it.

-This intensive training will be based in Auckland over 4 days from Thursday 26 August – Sunday 29 August 2021.
+This intensive training will held at a venue which has yet to be decided.
 All costs and travel will be covered by the PSB.
-New Speakers must be prepared to take leave to travel and will require 100% attendance over the entire 4 days.
+New Speakers must be prepared to take leave, to travel, and will require 100% attendance over the entire 4 days.

 4. Viewing additional online training and resources.
 These resources have been developed as part of a comprehensive toolkit for PSB speakers specifically prepared by the PSB and wider HIV Community.
 The PSB team will provide you with access to view these and you will have an opportunity to meet with an online group to discuss the topics further.